 Develop oral presentation skills as part of group-based exercises.
 (Biosciences benchmarks: 3.4 graduate and key skills, 3.7 information technology skills & 3.8 interpersonal and teamwork skills)

-Analyse and critically evaluate scientific literature from a variety of sources.
+Analyse and critically evaluate scientific data and literature from a variety of sources.
 (Biosciences benchmarks: 3.2 subject knowledge, 3.3 generic skills, 3.5 intellectual skills, 3.6 practical skills & 3.7 information technology skills)

-Evaluate and present written scientific information in a variety of forms, that may include an abstract, essay, review and a project proposal, in a clear, concise and logical manner.
+Evaluate and present written scientific information in a variety of forms, that may include graphs, an abstract, essay, review, and a project proposal, in a clear, concise and logical manner.
 (Biosciences benchmarks: 3.2 subject knowledge & 3.5 intellectual skills)

 Approach a given research problem creatively, identifying testable hypotheses and applying the scientific approach to design appropriate experimental tests and consider data collection, interpretation and analysis.
 (Biosciences benchmarks: 3.2 subject knowledge, 3.3 generic skills, 3.4 graduate and key skills, 3.5 intellectual skills, 3.6 practical skills, 3.7 information technology skills, 3.8 interpersonal and teamwork skills & 3.9 self-management and professional development skills)

 A focussed essay on a topical subject in your area of study.
 Several broad titles will be offered for you to choose from.
 Within your broad title, you will choose and justify your focus, lay out your arguments and draw conclusions.
 The essay will be supplemented by an abstract that sets out the problem your essay addresses, explains your approach, describes your principal findings and explains the impact of these findings for the wider argument.

 |CYFLWYNIAD GRWP||(Sem 2) Group Presentation||